 One of the best things about living near or with your partner is being able to get some TLC after a rough day, to which end, Curran suggests Lush Bath Bombs.
 “They have fun names so you can give your other half a message via bath bombs.
 When we had a little lover’s tiff, Imogen sent me an ‘Olive Branch’.”

 Chiu suggested a midday pick-me-up in the form of a snack box: “Although we’ve been fortunate, working from home during lockdown hasn’t been easy; I work, eat, workout, dance, relax, and sleep in one place — my room.
 Snacks are something light and fun to keep the day going.
-BoroughBox has a really good selection to choose from, with lots of options for different dietary requirements.”
+BoroughBox (now Fodabox) has a really good selection to choose from, with lots of options for different dietary requirements.”

 Likewise, don’t underestimate the power of small creature comforts, said art historian Lavinia Harrington, who often spends months away from her husband of two years, Sammy (though they’ve been together for 12 years in total).
 “With my work, I’m bouncing around from hotel to hotel and it can feel very clinical.
 Sammy bought me some cosy alpaca socks, and putting these lovely soft socks on in the winter months makes an unfamiliar hotel room suddenly seem so much more welcoming,” she explained.
 “It’s a small thing but it feels like a little bit of home and cosiness that I can take with me.”